MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery.md

 # Optimize business continuity and disaster recovery

-When it comes to the reliability of your Oracle workload on Azure, it's important to consider the database but also the connected tiers on separate virtual machines (VMs), virtual network subnets, and connected storage components.
+When it comes to the reliability of Oracle on Azure, it's important to consider your database but also the tiers on virtual machines (VMs), virtual network subnets, and storage components.

 Oracle on Azure infrastructure as a service (IaaS) can fulfill the required resiliency objectives of the most demanding Oracle workloads.
 To effectively use the guidance in this article, first define your resiliency key performance indicators (KPIs) based on your business requirements.
 Use your recovery time objective (RTO) and recovery point objective (RPO) requirements as baseline KPIs to determine the best architecture for your Oracle workload on Azure.

-- *RTO*: The maximum amount of time that an application is unavailable after an incident.
+The *RTO* is the maximum amount of time that an application remains unavailable after a disaster, failure, or comparable event.

-- *RPO*: The maximum amount of data loss that's exposed during a disaster.
+The *RPO* is the maximum amount of data loss after a disaster, failure, or comparable event.

-## Data protection (backups)
+## Backup methods for data protection

 The three Oracle database backup methods for an Oracle workload on Azure IaaS include:

 - *Streaming backups*.
 Use Oracle Recovery Manager (RMAN) for this method.
 RMAN streams backups to sequential tape media.

-   The backup destinations on Azure include:
+   Backup destinations on Azure for this method include:
    - Non-Microsoft virtual tape libraries in Azure Marketplace.
    - Local and remote file shares, such as Azure Blob Storage with the Network File System protocol, Azure Files, and Azure NetApp Files.

 - *Storage-level snapshots*.
 Use Azure Backup for this method.
 This method relies on the type of storage that you use for database files.

-   For example, if you use Azure managed disks, such as Premium SSD, [Azure Backup integrates with the Oracle database](/azure/virtual-machines/workloads/oracle/oracle-database-backup-azure-backup).
-If you use Azure NetApp Files, the service has data protection capabilities, like [Azure NetApp Files backup](/azure/azure-netapp-files/backup-introduction) and [cross-region replication](/azure/azure-netapp-files/cross-region-replication-introduction).
+For example, if you use Azure managed disks, such as Azure Premium SSD, [Azure Backup integrates with the Oracle database](/azure/virtual-machines/workloads/oracle/oracle-database-backup-azure-backup).
+If use Azure NetApp Files, you can use Azure NetApp Files data protection capabilities, like [Azure NetApp Files backup](/azure/azure-netapp-files/backup-introduction) and [cross-region replication](/azure/azure-netapp-files/cross-region-replication-introduction).
 - *VM-level backups*.
 Use [Azure Backup](/azure/virtual-machines/workloads/oracle/oracle-database-backup-azure-backup) for this method.

 When you stream backups of large databases, the time that it takes to copy the data to then restore it can exceed the RTO requirements.
 Storage-level snapshots are the best option for that scenario.

 ### Recommendations

-- Carefully consider whether to implement a backup strategy based on streaming, on storage-level snapshots, or on both strategies.
+- Carefully consider whether to implement a backup strategy that's based on streaming, on storage-level snapshots, or on both strategies.

 - Assess the effect of your backup strategy on your RTO and RPO requirements.
 - Analyze the available storage destinations for your RMAN backups based on the documented throughput limits for each option.
 Choose the option that meets your requirements.
 - Consider using Azure Backup for your storage-level snapshots, and consider placing the snapshots in a paired region or an availability zone for extra protection.
-- Consider the various storage options available to store the archive log backups that you need to recover the database.
+- Consider various storage options to store the archive log backups that you need to recover the database.
 Consider the performance, replication, and cost considerations of each option.
 - Develop and regularly test your backup and restore plans to prevent unwanted surprises in your production environment.

-## Service protection (high availability) and business continuity (disaster recovery)
+## Service protection and business continuity

-Implement service protection and business continuity considerations to create architectural redundancy, ultimately maximizing the amount of time that your service is available.
+This section describes how to improve the overall high availability (HA) and disaster recovery (DR) of your Oracle workload on Azure IaaS.
+Implement service protection and business continuity considerations to improve architectural redundancy, ultimately maximizing the amount of time that your service is available.
 Aim to minimize service downtime due to planned outages, such as patches, updates, and upgrades, and unplanned outages, such as failures.
-Improve your recovery from geography-wide failures.
+Use Azure and Oracle capabilities to improve your recovery from geography-wide failures.

 Azure provides many options for the high availability of individual components in an Oracle on IaaS architecture.
 For example, you can: